trisulnsm/dinodoc/trisuldocs/docs/ug/ui/charts.md

 # Chart and Chart Interactions

 Trisul supports a number of intuitive chart surfaces that render the statistical data in a rich interactive way.
-And you can drilldown on the chart using module icons and legend table.
-Many modules allow you to select a chart surface and enables you to view the data at that particular point of time.
+And you can drilldown on the chart using [*Chart Interaction Controls*](/docs/ug/ui/charts#chart-interaction-controls) and [*Legend Table*](/docs/ug/ui/charts#legend-table).
+Many modules allow you to select a chart surface and enable you to view the data at that particular point of time.

 ## Trisul Chart Surfaces